JhosepLadino/Vengeance-is-Best-Served-Cold/README.md

 ---

+EnemyBehaviour.cs

+The core AI controller for the Knight Templar enemy.
+Manages three distinct behavioural states — patrol, chase, and attack — driven by a field-of-view detection system built with Physics.OverlapSphere and raycasting.
+The FOV check runs on a coroutine at 0.2s intervals rather than every frame, a deliberate performance decision to avoid the cost of continuous raycasting in Update.
+Detection accounts for both obstruction geometry and the bush hideout layer, so the player can break line-of-sight mid-chase.
+Navigation is handled through Unity's NavMesh with speed values that switch between patrol and chase states.
+FMOD spatial audio is integrated directly into the movement logic, so footstep sounds start, stop, and position correctly in 3D space based on the agent's actual movement state.

+---

 Potion.cs

 Coordinates the enemy destruction sequence triggered by a successful potion hit.
 Monitors the FoeDestruction flag from BombeKontakt each frame and, when conditions are met, runs a coroutine that positions an explosion particle system on the enemy's transform, deactivates the enemy, holds the explosion for a timed duration, then cleans up all charge state.
 The charge UI objects and the TouchOfDeath charge counter are reset here rather than in the individual scripts, centralising the end-of-sequence cleanup in one place.